chris-sanders/chris-sanders.github.io/_posts/2018-02-12-ceph-dev-bundle.md

 configurable mix of failure domain and storage efficiency.

 {: .box-warning}
+**12.2.2 Is now available**, this warning is left only to remind anyone that deployed originally to upgrade.
 There is a known race condition in Ceph 12.2.1 with Bluestore.
 This can corrupt an OSD.
 There is a fix in 12.2.2, but as of this writing the Ubuntu Cloud Archive is using 12.2.1.
 This is fine for testing and 12.2.2 should be available